ayenzky/webriqpage-lanarkshirechamber/events/hwl-mental-health-first-aid-training-day-2.md

 * What to say and do in a crisis
 * The importance of good listening skills
 * Practice listening and responding
+* Understanding recovery from mental health problems
+* Understanding the connection between mental health problems: Alcohol and Drugs, Discrimination
+* Some basic information about common mental health problems

 ---